29 November, 2024

 As funding and voluntary support for the church’s efforts kept arriving, Cornerstone continued to serve their community and give to those in need.
 Many people saw God moving through the church’s actions, resulting in at least one person being baptized into Christ and becoming a member of the Cornerstone church.
 Additionally, there were other non-Restoration Movement churches and at least one Maui business that partnered with Cornerstone to assist in the relief efforts.

 Banggo emphasized that the relief work was a team effort and that in most cases they were merely the conveyor belt to offering assistance.
-On one occasion, for example, a private school donated clothing to the Cornerstone church because they did not have the personnel to distribute it.
+On one occasion, for example, a private school donated clothing to the Cornerstone church because they did not have the personnel to distribute them.
 After two weeks of distributing the clothing, Cornerstone offered the remaining clothes to a public school, prompting school officials to exclaimed, “This is a miracle!
 This is what we really needed!”

 Cornerstone Christian Church is located on the second floor of the Haggai International Institute building in Kihei, Hawaii (Maui County).
 In the building’s available space, the State of Hawaii is making renovations to use as temporary housing for those who remain in need because the wildfires.
 This presents the Cornerstone congregation with further opportunities for evangelism, care, support, and community building.
 And, as Cornerstone continues to help in practical ways, Banggo emphasizes, “There are no strings attached.
 We just pray for them, and there is no pressure [for them to come to church].
 The point is, they feel the love of Christ through us.”